Skills Matrix

 1. Map positions and skills

 Use the organizational chart to create a list of positions and then describe the skills that are linked to them.
 Make sure to include skills that are related to the position, but not formally required.
 For example, a marketing employee should have great communication skills, but are they also doing a good job in time management?
-Managers can be a useful source to identify these secondary skills.
+Managers are often a useful source to identify these secondary skills.

 2. Build the matrix

 A typical skills matrix has between five and ten categories.
-It is a good idea to include some explanations that describe what factors influence each category, and how to evaluate them.
+It is a good idea to include some explanations that describe which factors influence each category, and how to evaluate them.
 For example, an employee’s communication skills might consist of written, spoken, and presentational abilities.
 A document accompanying the matrix should describe what excellent, average, and poor looks like for each skill.
-But keep these comments to a minimum to avoid confusion, and instead, discuss the finer points in a training session.
+But keep these comments to a minimum to avoid confusion, and instead, discuss the finer points later on in a training session.

-Train stakeholders in use of the matrix
+3. Train stakeholders in use of the matrix

 Essentially, this means providing more explanation for the details listed above.
 Include examples, preferably from actual employees.
 Don’t forget to relate the measurements to seniority.
 A new worker with great leadership skills might not be as competent as a seasoned manager, but should still receive a high grade compared to their peers.